Scott Hall, Trump ally indicted in Georgia election case, pleads guilty

 He originally faced seven felony charges — including conspiracy to defraud the state, computer theft and unlawful possession of ballots — based on allegations he helped breach election equipment in rural Coffee County, Georgia, in a failed effort to prove Trump’s false claims of voter fraud.

-Trump, a Republican, has long maintained that the 2020 election was “stolen” from him.
-His Democratic rival, current President Joe Biden, narrowly won key swing states like Georgia, propelling him to the White House.
+Trump, a Republican, has long maintained without evidence that the 2020 election was “stolen” from him.
+His Democratic rival, current President Joe Biden, narrowly won key swing states like Georgia, thereby propelling him to the White House.

+But in the weeks after the 2020 vote, Georgia prosecutors contended that Trump and his supporters “knowingly and willfully joined a conspiracy to unlawfully change the outcome of the election” in the state.

+Trump and top allies like erstwhile New York Mayor Rudy Giuliani and former White House Chief of Staff Mark Meadows were among the 19 co-defendants ultimately named in the indictment — the fourth set of criminal charges the former president faces.